limoiie/people-image-collector/readme.md

 Next, change the var 'project_root_directory' in file 'app/collector/app.py' to your real project root dirctory;

+Then, you can run in two ways:

+#### 1. Run with pycharm

+click the green triangle button in PyCharm IDE

+#### 2. Run in a shell

-Then, open a shell and type:
+open a shell and type:

 ```bash
 cd people-image-collector